AlexEidt/Directory-Grapher/README.md

 The directory graph (Demo_Graph.png) has been created in this directory.
 ```

 As you'll see in the log above, there are several options to customize the graph that is created.
 It's possible to show data for each directory (the number of sub-directories and files in that directory, as well as the memory use of each file and directory).
 The user may also choose to show or hide the files in each directory.
 The user may also choose the orientation of the graph, whether it should start at the bottom and go up, start at the top and go down, start left and go right, or start right and go left.
+The user can also limit the directory depth for visualization, which may be useful for large directories with many levels of subdirectories.

 ### Options